The Gay and Wondrous Life of Caleb Gallo

-The Gay and Wondrous Life of Caleb Gallo is a 2016 comedy webseries created, written, directed by and starring Brian Jordan Alvarez, who plays Caleb Gallo and executive produced by Justin Berns.
+The Gay and Wondrous Life of Caleb Gallo is an American comedy web series created, written, directed by and starring Brian Jordan Alvarez, who plays Caleb Gallo and executive produced by Justin Berns.
 The series features actors Stephanie Koenig, Jon Ebeling, Antonio Marziale, Ken Kirby, and Jason Greene.
-The series ran for 5 episodes on YouTube from 4 Jan 2016 to 2 Sep 2016.
+The series ran for five episodes on YouTube from January 4 to September 2, 2016.
 The series explores LGBTQ themes, featuring genderfluid and gay characters.
 The show's style has been described as absurdist and surreal.
 As Jude Dry of IndieWire describes, "Brian Jordan Alvarez uses the traditional sitcom as a foundation to imagine a world a few marbles short of reality."
 Steven Horowitz of Paper notes that while the series "may stretch beyond the limits of reality, it's actually deeply rooted in it."

 Production

 The Gay and Wondrous Life of Caleb Gallo was funded without a production company, but by an investor.
 The $10,000 received was split between the first three episodes.
 Instead of being produced on a schedule, the webseries was made at its own pace.
 Creator Brian Jordan Alvarez served multiple roles while making the show, including actor, director, producer, writer, and editor.
 As he explains, "Essentially, I love doing everything myself, so as the production grows, it's a process finding people who I trust to take on parts of the workload that I am no longer capable of doing."